A School Day That Redefined Safety

 It taught a generation that violence could emerge from ordinary places—and that prevention must exist before certainty.

-AI Insight: Over time, people tend to notice that the crimes with the deepest impact are the ones that permanently alter how everyday spaces are understood.
+AI Insight: Over time, people tend to notice that the crimes with the greatest impact are those that permanently alter how everyday spaces are understood.